eylafmahdi331/Web-scrapping-and-sentiment-analysis/README.md

 Setup and Execution
 To run this notebook, ensure you have the necessary libraries installed and API keys configured:

-Hugging Face Transformers: The initial setup for AutoTokenizer and AutoModelForSequenceClassification is provided.
+-Hugging Face Transformers: The initial setup for AutoTokenizer and AutoModelForSequenceClassification is provided.
-Pytorch
+-Pytorch
-YouTube Data API: Requires a YOUTUBE_API_KEY stored in Colab Secrets.
+-YouTube Data API: Requires a YOUTUBE_API_KEY stored in Colab Secrets.